RikkaApps/Riru/template/magisk_module/README.md

 - Hide is enabled by default and cannot be disabled
 - Hide works on pre-29 without extra SELinux rule

+Since v24 starts to load so files directly from the Magisk path (`/sbin` or `/dev`), it's highly possible to trigger anti-cheat from games, so hide is a must.

 ### v24.1.0 (2021-03-12)